Low Vision Research

 The Low Vision Research Program was established in 2008 when Dr. Janet Szlyk, a career rehabilitation scientist in the field of low vision, joined The Lighthouse as Chief Executive Officer.
 With her distinguished research background, Dr. Szlyk’s expertise has expanded our ability to offer superior integrated low vision care with an emphasis on innovation and collaboration.
 We are proud to be partnering on research efforts with other innovative organizations serving our target population, including the Arlene R. Gordon Research Institute at Lighthouse Guild, Wicab, Inc. and Jesse Brown VA Medical Center.

-Reading Rehabilitation Through Eccentric Viewing Training Techniques: Sponsored by the Department of Veterans Affairs, this study involves teaching individuals with central vision loss to use their remaining vision in the most efficient ways possible.
-This eye movement training uses a computer-based system that oversees the training exercises and determines whether training is effective when practiced at home.
+Reading Rehab: Sponsored by the Department of Veterans Affairs, this study involved teaching individuals with central vision loss to use their remaining vision in the most efficient way possible.
+This eye movement training uses a computer-based system that oversees the training exercises and has shown significant improvement in reading speeds over time.

-Systematic Evaluation of Assistive Technology: For the past five years, The Chicago Lighthouse has partnered with Wicab, Inc. to evaluate the safety and effectiveness of the BrainPort device and provide training for its use.
-Our current study focuses on evaluating the BrainPort’s use by patients who are profoundly blind due to traumatic injury.
+Systematic Evaluation of Assistive Technology: For the past five years, The Chicago Lighthouse has partnered with Wicab, Inc to evaluate the safety and effectiveness of the BrainPort device and provide training for its use.
+Our recently completed study focused on evaluating the BrainPort’s use by patients who are profoundly blind due to traumatic injury.

-Outcomes of Low Vision Rehabilitation: This study examines self-reported outcomes of low vision rehabilitation in order to evaluate rehabilitation practices and determine common factors that impact rehabilitation outcomes.
+Outcomes of Low Vision Rehabilitation: This study examined self-report outcomes of low vision rehabilitation in order to evaluate rehabilitation practices and determine common factors that impact outcomes of rehabilitation.